 Olowo-n’djo: Thank you for the quote.
 I actually believe more in that quote today than when I first stated it.
-20 years from now, clearly, we don’t know for sure, but what we’re trying to do is in 20 years, and hopefully more like in 10 years, we can come to a table in America or anywhere in the world, and say “our business model is a model that can make you wealthy,” and take it to West Africa, and the model will work to make them rich too.
+Twenty years from now, clearly, we don’t know for sure, but what we’re trying to do is in 20 years, and hopefully more like in 10 years, we can come to a table in America or anywhere in the world, and say, “our business model is a model that can make you wealthy,” and take it to West Africa, and the model will work to make them rich too.
 We want to create a paradigm, essentially, that creates more equal wealth distribution.
 I think there’s a new way to be presented to the world, in how we engage in business.
-We need to present a new model that has a conscious in it.
+We need to present a new model that has a conscience in it.

 Is there anything else you’d like to touch on?

 Olowo-n’djo: I want to say, Alaffia is not just about starving Africans.
 Everywhere I go I have to make that very clear.
 This about how to do well in life, have safe products, all while allowing families to maintain their culture.
 The culture aspect I think is very important.
-The ultimate freedom of human-kind is to be able to be the self-determination version of yourself.
+The ultimate freedom of humankind is to be able to be the self-determination version of yourself.
 Part of that is your own culture.
 To be able to sell products and maintain your culture at the same time I think is a very important thing.

 After speaking with Olowo-n’djo and Shane, both NetRush and Alaffia shared a lunch together.
-Seeing two companies that work together every day actually meet face to face, particularly with our vast differences in culture, was inspiring.
+Seeing two companies that work together every day actually meet face-to-face, particularly with our vast differences in culture, was inspiring.
 Olowo-n’djo and his council were gracious, appreciative, and incredibly warm.